Why do we have this fund?

 What will be funded?

-The cost of the actual desexing of stray, abandoned and feral cats that are to be rehomed within Hamilton’s city boundaries.
+The cost of the actual desexing of stray, abandoned and feral cats found within Hamilton's city boundaries and the rehoming of those cats.

 The following will not be funded: